MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

      ![Picture 348](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image29.png)

-1. In the **Fields** pane, notice that the two columns are now inside a folder.
+1. In the **Data** pane, notice that the two columns are now inside a folder.

    *Display folders are a great way to declutter tables—especially for tables that comprise many fields.
 They're logical presentation only.*

      ![Picture 349](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image30.png)